Why this report exists

 - —This report captures the inflection point with real benchmarks

-The first benchmark report on compensation, tooling, org design, and the reality of GTM Engineering.
+The first benchmark report on compensation, tooling, org design, and commentary from GTM Engineers.

 Q4 2025 - Q1 2026